 The information can be updated in any daily file within a month.

 Files with details from buckets aren't deleted automatically, but you can set up a deletion schedule.
-Read more in Object lifecycle (in Object Storage, files in the bucket are called objects).
+For more information, see Object lifecycle (Object Storage refers to files in a bucket as objects).

 Expense details file format

 An uploaded file with details is a CSV table with comma-separated columns.
 Each row shows the product consumption level per day for the specified folder.

 billing_account_id: Billing account ID.